Pranav-Varma-03/RISCV-Disassembler/README.md

 Description:

-Converts a given RISC-V machine code to their equivalent assembly syntax.
+Converts the given RISC-V machine code to their equivalent assembly syntax.